wustl-data/wustl-data.github.io/docs/modules/cleaning/Background/evaluating.md

 sidebar_position: 6
 ---

-Often, we will discover or be handed a fresh data set to our eyes that we need to analyze for quick improvements.
+Often, we will discover or be handed a fresh data set that we need to analyze for quick improvements.
 Let's go over a few examples of ways we can determine how messy or clean our data is based on the concepts we've discussed.

 ### Data types of fields